Guy Davidson

 I’m a cognitive scientist and PhD candidate at the NYU Center for Data Science, advised by Brenden Lake and Todd Gureckis.
 I’m excited about understanding the human mind and leveraging ideas from human cognition to develop more human-like artificial intelligence.
-My research combines human experiments, data analysis, and computational modeling to study cognition.
-I am particularly interested in cognitive goals and the use of structured, program-like representations to capture them, and I’m keen to explore how richer goal representations could facilitate exploration and generalization in artificial agents.
+My dissertation (writing in progress) offers theoretical, empirical, and computational advances in the study of goals: how do we represent, reason about, and come up with them?
+Recently I’ve become interested in similar questions around large language models, which has led me to starting working on language model interpretability (which I currently do as a visiting researcher at Meta FAIR).

 Interests